The Commission selected two ferry names at its July meeting: “Salish” for the second 64 car boat and “Kennewick” for the third 64 car boat.

 Meaning/Significance: “Tokitae” is a Coast Salish greeting meaning “Nice day, pretty colors”, and is also the name given to an orca captured at Penn Cove, near Keystone, in 1970.
 Tokitae was brought to a marine park in Miami 40 years ago, where she was put into service as an entertainer, and named Lolita.
 She is the last survivor of the 45 Southern Resident orcas captured in WA state during the capture era of the 1960s and 70s.
 Such captures were later banned in Washington State waters in 1976.

 Meaning/Significance: “Samish” is the “giving people” in proto-Salish origins.
 The Samish Indian Nation has held a deep-rooted respect for the traditions of sharing with its neighbors.
 The Tribe’s historic area ranges from the mountain tops of the Cascades westerly along the hills, woodlands, and river deltas, arriving at the far western shores of the San Juan Islands.

 The Transportation Commission is the entity that names transportation facilities, including ferries.
 The Commission has a policy and process for naming ferries which you can find below.

 If you have questions, take a look at our Frequently Asked Questions below which provides answers to many commonly asked questions.

-The Commission has established a Ferry Team made up of three Commissioners.
+The Commission establishes a Ferry Team made up of three Commissioners.
 The purpose of establishing this team is to ensure a sub-committee of Commissioners oversee the entire ferry naming process from start to finish.
-The Commissioners on this team are:

 Commission Contact Info